rombrew/gp/README.md

 ## Features

-* 2D plot with lines or dots from plain text or binary files.
+* Plot 2D figures with lines or dots from plain text or binary files.
-* Spatial fast rendering to look through a large datasets.
+* Spatial structure based rendering to look through a large datasets.
 * Multiple axes are supported by design.
 * Real-time plotting from multiple asynchronous sources.
 * Simple math operations like subtraction or polynomial fitting.